|Nutritional Guidelines (per serving)|

-This technique produces a perfectly medium-rare prime rib with a gorgeous brown crust on the outside.
-It works best for smaller prime ribs of between 4 and 8 pounds.
+This technique produces a perfectly medium-rare prime rib roast with a gorgeous brown crust on the outside.
+It works best for smaller prime ribs, between 4 and 8 pounds.

 The key to this method is knowing the exact weight of your prime rib.
-Just copy it off the label, write it on a Post-it and stick it on your fridge.
-I say this because I know how easy it is to just tear off the butcher paper and throw it away, and you really don't want to have to go digging through the trash to find the label.
+Just copy it off the label, write it on a sticky note, and stick it on your fridge before you tear off and toss the butcher paper and throw it away.

 Watch Now: Closed-Oven Roasted Prime Rib Recipe

 - 1 boneless or bone-in beef rib roast (trimmed and tied)

 - Kosher salt (to taste)

 Gather the ingredients.

 The night before cooking the prime rib, unwrap the roast and let it sit uncovered in the refrigerator.
 This will dry out the surface, which makes it easier to get a nice brown color on the roast.

 Three hours before you want to begin cooking, take the roast out of the fridge and place it on a sheet pan at room temperature.

 Half an hour before you start roasting, pre-heat your oven to 500 F and season the roast generously with Kosher salt and freshly ground black pepper.